Examining One of the Greatest Heresies to Attack the Church

 Problem #1: Secret rapture of the Church (not the one on the Last Day)

 It is so clear in the teaching of Scripture that we will be “Raptured” or “Caught up” to the Lord in the air.
 Don’t think for a moment that I don’t believe this will occur, because it’s absolutely found on the pages of Scripture.
-However, I do believe that it is quite clear that it happens on the “Last Day.”
-Let’s look at the words of our Savior to gain clarity…
+However, I believe it is quite clear it happens on the “Last Day.”
+Let’s look at the words of our Savior to gain clarity.

 Matthew 24:31 - And he will send out his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of heaven to the other.